AVANZAR 2030: Innovating for Sustainable Agrifood Systems

 Latin American and Caribbean countries have already implemented numerous policies and programs to promote sustainability in food systems.
 In parallel, a wealth of knowledge about these policies has been created by researchers, policy makers, producers, consumers, and other actors.
 What is needed now is a systematic and thorough examination of this evidence to identify critical lessons that can be used to refine the policy landscape for greater impact.

-Avanzar2030 is implementing an evidence synthesis with support from the Juno Evidence Alliance to map existing research on innovative policy, assess the quality of this information, and provide conclusions on the state of the field.
-Building off the success of CERES2030, this project will focus specifically on innovative agricultural policies across LAC, incorporating literature in Spanish, Portuguese, and English.
+Avanzar2030 is implementing an evidence synthesis to map existing research on innovative policy, assess the quality of this information, and provide conclusions on the state of the field.
+Building off the success of CERES2030, this project focuses specifically on innovative agricultural policies across LAC, incorporating literature in Spanish, Portuguese, and English.
+At a time when the region faces mounting pressures from climate change, economic instability, and persistent inequality, Avanzar2030 provides an urgently needed foundation for smarter investment, better policy design, and faster action.

 The figure above outlines the process and key characteristics of evidence synthesis.
 Unlike traditional literature reviews, the aim of this process is to find all existing literature on a clearly defined and bounded research question.
 Databases, search strategies, and criteria for including/excluding publications are meticulously selected and recorded to ensure a transparent process and account for the risk of bias.
 Machine learning tools assist a team of researchers with combing through thousands of documents to find and assess relevant information.
 Several rounds of screening are conducted to ensure the quality of included publications.
 Once a core set of materials are identified, researchers conduct a thorough review to extract data and qualitative findings.